mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/migration/index.md

 ## Install Kaptain 2.x

-Refer to [Install Kaptain documentation] for instructions on how to install your Helm-based Kaptain installation.
+Refer to [Install Kaptain documentation][install_kap] for instructions on how to install your Helm-based Kaptain installation.

 <!-- TODO: add link to install topic    [kap_install]: ../install/dkp/ -->